jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 I write these lines as a way to cope with the treatment for my baby-boy born the Friday 19th 2021.
 Writing bits of text is one thing that seems to help me scape from this terrible situation for few minutes.

-I would like for this entry to be a bit hidden from the blog posts, with an [inconspicuous title](https://youtu.be/HzU9vVK51-Y?t=23), so that mostly parents in the same situation find through the organic searchers. no point on traumatizing everybody.
+I would like for this entry to be a bit hidden from the blog posts, with an [inconspicuous title](https://youtu.be/HzU9vVK51-Y?t=23), so that mostly parents in the same situation find through the organic searchers.
+No point on traumatizing everybody.

 **Warning:** This text is not for the faint hearted.
 I tell a very painful and brutal experience.
 If you found this by chance, just stop reading.